sr-stanley/adds-configure/README.md

 - Create a Name, user logon name and password for your user.
 	- Uncheck change password at next logon.
 	- Check Password never expires.
 ***In a realistic environment you would want the user to change their password on first logon for security reasons and have a password expiration date.
 Since we are playing the role of the user this is not necessary.
-Also, Remonte Desktop Connecttion doesnt allow for this.***
+Also, Remote Desktop Connection doesn't allow for this.***

 [pic 2.7]